You can't keep doing the same thing and expect different results.

 Ontario needs to reconsider some major planning issues with regards to “Places to Grow”.
 Urban Sprawl is not sustainable.
 We need to plan for higher urban density, and such a plan should include a network of aggregate transfer stations strategically placed and connected to rail.

-Many communities were built near the rail way, and the building material came from supply depots nearby railways.
+Many communities were built near the railways, and the building material came from supply depots near railways.
 It would be reasonable to follow this concept with regards to a future aggregate transfer station network.

 (Fig. 2 only shows rails north of Toronto and south of Parry Sound in or near the Precambrian Shield)